 It is easy to use other clubs if you can land at 5 percent adjustments.
 For example, land the nine iron about 30 percent and let it roll 70 percent.
 Land the eight iron 25 percent and let it roll 80 percent.

 Anytime you are landing a shot less than half way, you are being a smart golfer and increasing your chances of getting up and down.
 Far too many amateurs use a sand wedge where they hit the ball most of the way to the hole in the air with less roll, and that is much harder to do successfully.

 If you were throwing golf balls into buckets at different distances, wouldn’t you make more in the buckets that were located less than half way?
 Gary Player says air for show and roll for dough!

 In this video notice how little movement the shot has as I land the ball just over a line of golf balls located one-third of the way to the hole.
 I call this the 35 air and 65 roll ratio.

-In addition to being the head professional and an extremely busy instructor at the Walloon Lake Country Club for the past 27 years, Pete Kelbel also coaches the boys and girl’s golf teams at Harbor Springs High School.
+In addition to being the head professional and an extremely busy instructor at the Walloon Lake Country Club for the past 29 years, Pete Kelbel also coaches the boys and girl’s (winners of the 2017 State Championship) golf teams at Harbor Springs High School.

-Pete has taught club champions and students who have gone on to the college level, including two young women at the D-1 level.
+Awarded the State Coach of the Year D-4 in 2016 and 2017, Pete Kelbel has taught club champions and students who have gone on to the college level, including two young women at the D-1 level.
 By stressing fundamentals in his instruction and continually learning from other great teachers Pete plans to continue to help other women golfers of all ages achieve success at the amateur level and beyond.